PaulCapestany/nostr_threads/README.md

 - [Couchbase Server 7.6](https://www.couchbase.com/downloads)
 - [gocb v2.8.1](https://github.com/couchbase/gocb)
 - [Nostr protocol specification](https://github.com/nostr-protocol/nips)
-- Ensure a *threads* Couchbase bucket exists, as well as a *eventing-threads* bucket
+- Ensure a *dev-threads* Couchbase bucket exists, as well as a *dev-eventing-threads* bucket
+- Ensure the `nostr_threads_event_func.json` has been imported to Couchbase and deployed
 - Ensure the following Couchbase index exists in the *all-nostr-events* bucket:
 ```sql
 CREATE INDEX kind_and_event_lookup ON `default`:`all-nostr-events`.`_default`.`_default`(`kind`,(distinct (array (`t`[1]) for `t` in `tags` when ((`t`[0]) = "e") end))) PARTITION BY HASH(META().id) WITH {"num_replica": 1}